Xitog/weyland/README.md

 ### A.6 Escaping special characters

-In order to use a special characters as a normal character in a rex, you must escape them by putting the (\) character before it.
+In order to use a special characters as a normal character in a regex, you must escape them by putting the (\) character before it.

 There are 12 escapable characters: #, @, &, ., ^, $, [, ], ?, +, *, \.